On the Security of Semi Device Independent QKD protocols: Introduction

 These two issues are addressed in the semi-device independent (SDI) approach \cite{pawlowski2011semi}.
-There a prepare-and-measure scenario is considered and again no assumptions are made on the inner working of the devices used.
-Prefix "semi" is warranted by the fact that an upper bound on the capacity of the communication channel is made.
+Here a prepare-and-measure scenario is considered and again no assumptions are made on the inner specifications and the working of the devices used.
+Prefix ``semi" is warranted by the fact that an upper bound on the dimension of the communicated system is assumed.
 Assuming this bound is well justified for both honest and dishonest manufacturer.
 In latter case the parties can study the devices delivered and, while it is almost impossible to fully characterize them, it is much easier to establish the effective dimension of the Hilbert space in which the states are being prepared.
-When the supplier is honest but the protocol is subject to a quantum hacking attack, the limitations on the technology available to the eavesdropper make increasing the channel capacity extremely difficult.
+When the supplier is honest but the protocol is subject to a quantum hacking attack, the limitations on the technology available to the eavesdropper make the task of increasing the channel capacity extremely difficult.
 In fact, to our knowledge, all the quantum hacking attacks published so far did not increase this capacity.
 Also, because only one side employs the detectors, the requirements on their efficiency are lower than in the DI case.

-Another relaxation of the DI paradigm is measurement-device independent (MDI) scenario \cite{MDI}\cite{MDI2}.
-There three devices are used.
-Two communicating parties, with perfectly characterized hardware are sending the particles to the third one which makes the measurements.
-We do not make any assumptions on the properties of the third device.
-The difference between MDI and SDI scenarios is that the former one is more complicated (ie. requires more devices and more sophisticated measurements) and does not allow for any changes in the preparation devices (which is a big disadvantage because even small changes can lead to the loss of security \cite{mAlice}).
+Another relaxation of the DI paradigm is measurement-device independent (MDI) scenario \cite{MDI}\cite{MDI2}\cite{Am2}, wherein three devices are used: two communicating parties, with perfectly characterized hardware are sending the particles to the third which makes the measurements.
+No assumptions are made on the characteristics of the third device.
+The difference between MDI and SDI scenarios is that the former one is more complicated (i.e. requires more devices and more sophisticated measurements) and does not allow for any changes in the preparation devices (which is a big disadvantage as even small changes can lead to the loss of security \cite{mAlice}).
 On the other hand, it was shown \cite{MDI} that MDI scenario thwarts quantum hacking attacks for any efficiency of the detectors.